nebulaeonline/nebulae-rs/readme.md

 This time around nebulae has a new component: a rust kernel (unironically named iron).

 This is still in the initial bring-up phase.
-32/64-bit Intel chips are done, and aarch64 needs its paging module.
-I intend to port to risc-v as well, but need to write some support code first.
+Basically trying to get a working virtual memory system going before anything else.
+Of course, supporting multiple architectures necessarily means that I need to keep feature parity as I go along.

+Still has a very, very long way to go.

 Currently Iron only supports exceptions, not external interrupts (and even then, only on x64 & aarch64), and there's no usermode yet.